The Mogollon Rim Road

 Clearly there had been a fire here.
 This is why they do the prescribed burns, to make sure the fires are small, not huge.

-We were many miles away and we can see the smoke from up here.
+We were many miles away and we can see the smoke from the prescribed burn up here.

 We made a side trip to this cabin.